henrysun9074/website/src/content/projects/project-3.md

 ### Project Overview

 Sympatric speciation refers to the diversification of two lineages into two genetically distinct species while both species still occupy the same geographic region.
-This process could potentially be ongoing in blue crabs, which have been observed to separate by salinity in estuaries (low-salinity crabs are frequently much larger).
+This process could potentially be ongoing in blue crabs, which have been observed to separate by salinity in estuaries (<a href="https://journals.bilpubgroup.com/index.php/jfs/article/view/2438">Moran et al. 2020</a>).
 If low- and high-salinity blue crab genotypes were genetically distinct, then sympatric speciation could be ongoing.

 Dr. Dan has managed to collect blue crabs from a variety of low- and high- salinity environments, including Beaufort, Lake Mattamuskeet, the Chesapeake Bay, and Turkey.
 After CO1 barcoding of these samples, a median-joining haplotype network was generated which provides a high-level overview of genetic differences between crab populations.
 Below is a poster summarizing past work done in the lab on this topic.